Qwerty (Linkin Park song): Music video

 The official live music video for "Qwerty" was released alongside the single on April 26, 2024.
-It was debuted and performed live in Tokyo, Japan at the Summer Sonic Festival in Chiba Marine Stadium on August 13, 2006 during the band's headlining set.
-The official music video features footage of the band at the festival performing the previously unannounced song for the Japanese audience for the first time.
+It was debuted and performed live in Tokyo, Japan in the Zepp Tokyo music hall on August 10, 2006 during the band's headlining set.
+The official music video features footage of the band from their show live in Chiba, Japan at the Summer Sonic Festival in Chiba Marine Stadium a few days later on August 13, 2006 performing the previously unannounced song for the Japanese audience for the third time, as the band referred to it as a new song.